Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

  to match the solr port in `config/jetty.yml`.
 Also see below about setting up your environment using a `.env` file.
 The SOLR_URL can be set there.
  * `rake solr:marc:index MARC_FILE=data/bul_sample.mrc` to index sample
  Brown records.
+Although this is a quick way to load data into Solr keep in mind that **this is not the way** we import data in production and will give you a different set of fields in Solr from that we really use.
+See the Sample Records section below to import data using the same mechanism as we do in production.
  * `rails server` to start rails in development mode
  * If all goes correctly: visit the catalog at http://localhost:3000/catalog.
- * A sample search of `atom` will return results from the sample set of MARC records.
+ * A sample search of `gender` will return results from the sample set of MARC records.

 ## schema.rb